Alnur-AI/Python-Adv-Calculator/Convection–diffusion equation/readme.txt

-This program solves the problem of the Convection вЂ“ diffusion equation.
+This program solves the problem of the "Convection–diffusion equation".

 PLEASE, BE PATIENT!
 IMAGES ARE REQUIRED FROM 30 SECONDS TO MINUTES TO CREATE A GIF